 Here are the answers to questions Metro get asked about travelling onboard the bus.
+If you have questions about the MyWay by Metro service you can read the FAQs here.
 If your question is not answered here give us a call on 6 88 55 44 or email us your questions

 Jump to your question:

 Can I take my scooter on the bus?

 If your scooter folds up then you can take it onboard the bus.
 You need to make sure it is folded up while onboard and stowed next to you on a seat, under a seat or in a storage rack .
 If your scooter does not fold up it is the drivers decision at the time of boarding whether it can go onboard or not.
 This is because scooters that do not fold up can become projectiles and dangerous to other passengers if the bus has to do an emergency stop.
 If your scooter does not fold up we recommend you do not take it on the bus.

 Can I take a child’s bike or tricycle inside the bus?